 Sample Newborn Sleep Schedule 0-6 Weeks

-If your baby is brand new, don’t stress too much about a schedule!
-Be aware of your baby’s wake windows so you can avoid an overtired baby, but know that nap lengths and times will vary—even day to day.
+If your baby is brand new, don’t stress too much about a schedule.
+There’s a sample one month old sleep schedule below, but the most important thing at this age is to be aware of your baby’s wake windows so you can avoid an overtired baby, but know that nap lengths and times will vary—even day to day.

 As long as you’re practicing safe sleep, daytime naps can be anywhere—on the go, on a caregiver’s chest, in a stroller, etc. It is not realistic for baby to take all their naps in a crib or bassinet at this age and that would make you feel like a prisoner in your own home!